 You’d be surprised how many people come to my workshops (some with half-completed books!) who can’t answer those essential questions.

 So let’s talk about PLAN.
 In most cases, understanding your hero/ine’s plan will quickly focus what might be a very amorphous idea and save you endless rewriting (or giving up completely).
-PLAN really is the key to the drive of your story.
+That PLAN really is the key to the drive of your story.

 You always hear that “Drama is conflict,” but when you think about it—what the hell does that mean, practically?